Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Fetch a single metaobject by GID') and the specific fields returned ('display name, handle, type, publishable status, and all of its field values').
-It distinguishes itself from sibling tools like list_metaobjects and update_metaobject by focusing on retrieval and return details.
+The description clearly states the exact verb ('Fetch'), the resource ('single metaobject'), the method of identification ('by GID'), and the specific fields returned ('display name, handle, type, publishable status, and all of its field values').
+It also notes the truncation behavior, which adds precision.
+The purpose is distinct from sibling tools like 'list_metaobjects' and 'list_metaobject_definitions'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.